 About 6 years ago a food intolerance had doctors testing me for cancer.
 I am telling the story now because I am reliving it now.
 It’s making me remember the whole hell that I went through for months.
 This is my own story and not intended to diagnose anyone or anything like that.
 Just sharing an experience of my own.
+Post sponsored by Nakturnal, but this story is my own.

 Just a little history on me, I have always been a notorious yo-yo and fad dieter.
 I would read health food book after health food book and instantly become obsessed with whatever it was that I read.
 In my efforts to be healthy, I took it too far and had my plans backfire.